 African art > African mask, tribal art, primitive art > Grebo mask

-The African tribal art from the Ivory Coast and its fantastic African masks
+The African art from the banks of the Cavally and its fantastic African masks.

 Watch the video